 In the fall of that year, the company updated its terms of service and banned all incentivized reviews, except those that originate from within the Amazon Vine review system.

 What is Amazon Vine?
 Our experts describe Amazon Vine as the company’s attempt at getting ahead of the review system loopholes that third-party review sites are capitalizing on.

 Essentially, it’s Amazon’s early reviewer program for Amazon sellers.
-A way of encouraging customer reviews by giving away new products, which is different than incentivized reviews because it prompts an honest and unbiased review.
+A way of encouraging customer reviews by giving away new products, which is different than an incentivized review because it prompts an honest and unbiased review.

 “Amazon Vine invites the most trusted reviewers on Amazon to post opinions about new and pre-release items to help their fellow customers make informed purchase decisions.
 Amazon invites customers to become Vine Voices based on their reviewer rank, which is a reflection of the quality and helpfulness of their reviews as judged by other Amazon customers.”

 The Vine program is invite-only and works like a double-blind experiment.
 VineVoices are given free products from participating vendors in exchange for customer reviews (which are highlighted as vine reviews), but neither vendors nor voices know which items will be distributed to whom.

 Amazon’s Anti-Manipulation Ban on Product Packing and Inserts

-Although the ban on incentivized reviews on Amazon started in 2016, it did little further enforce this policy.
+Although the ban on incentivized review on Amazon started in 2016, it did little further enforce this policy.
 Instead of sellers using third-party sites to connect them with reviewers, sellers took to product inserts, directing customers gift cards in return for a favorable review.